husihuang/husihuang.github.io/workshop.md

 The other option is to fly to Beijing and take the high-speed train to Qingdao.
 This option is less recommended for 1st time China visit, due to the work needed to transfer from airport to train station in Beijing.
 ### Arriving by train:
 There are multiple train stations in Qingdao.
-We recommend Qingdao Station (青岛站) which is closest to the conference hotel.
-One can also arrive at Qingdaobei Station (North Qingdao Station, 青岛北站).
+We recommend Qingdaobei Station (North Qingdao Station, 青岛北站).
+One can also arrive at Qingdao Station (青岛站).
 DO NOT buy tickects to Qingdaoxi Station (West Qingdao Station, 青岛西站) which is not well connected with the main city area.